Vancouver Internet

 Rogers Xfinity

-• Main cable option after the Shaw network became Rogers
+• Main cable option after Shaw became Rogers

 • Useful where TELUS fibre or building fibre is not available